-- 1. Deploy Optional Drivers for Accessing Custom Database Sources - 2.
-Install the Optional C++ Extension Dependencies - 3.
-Optimize the Linux Kernel Configuration for AnzoGraph - 4.
-Configure and Start the AnzoGraph Services
+- Deploy Drivers for Custom Database Sources

+- Install the Optional C++ Extension Dependencies

+- Optimize the Linux Kernel Configuration

+- Configure and Start the AnzoGraph Services

-Deploy Optional Drivers for Accessing Custom Database Sources
+Deploy Drivers for Custom Database Sources

-AnzoGraph uses the Graph Data Interface (GDI) Java plugin to connect directly to data sources when you profile a source, ingest data sources via the direct data load workflow, or blend data into a graphmart via manually created queries.
+AnzoGraph uses the Graph Data Interface (GDI) Java plugin to connect directly to data sources.

 The GDI plugin is included in the AnzoGraph installation.
 Also included in the installation are JDBC drivers for the following databases:

 - Databricks

 - H2

 - IBM DB2

 - Microsoft SQL Server

 - MariaDB

 - Oracle

 - PostgreSQL

 - SAP Sybase (jTDS)

 - Snowflake

-To extend the GDI to access custom databases, custom JDBC drivers can also be deployed to AnzoGraph.
-To add a JDBC driver, copy it to the <install_path>/lib/udx directory on the leader server.
-Once the database is started, the leader broadcasts any new .jar files to the compute servers.
+To extend the GDI to access custom database sources, JDBC drivers can be added to AnzoGraph.
+To add a driver, follow the steps below.

+- 1. Copy the .jar file to the <install path>/lib/udx directory on the leader server. - 2.
+Restart the database by running the following command.
+When the database is restarted, the leader broadcasts any new .jar files to the compute servers.